intel/libvpl/doc/spec/source/programming_guide/VPL_prg_encoding.rst

    :end-before: /*end9*/
    :lineno-start: 1

+Note the following key points about the example:

+- The application must attach the :cpp:struct:`mfxExtQualityInfoMode` structure to the :cpp:struct:`mfxVideoParam` structure and call the :cpp:func:`MFXVideoENCODE_Query` to check the support status of the request.
+The function returns :cpp:enumerator:`mfxStatus::MFX_ERR_NONE` if support is successful, or issues a warning :cpp:enumerator:`mfxStatus::MFX_WRN_INCOMPATIBLE_VIDEO_PARAM` if not supported, and sets :cpp:struct:`mfxExtQualityInfoMode` to ``mfxQualityInfoMode = MFX_QUALITY_INFO_DISABLE``.
+- The application uses the :cpp:func:`MFXVideoENCODE_Init` to initialize the encoder.
+- The application can attach the :cpp:struct:`mfxExtQualityInfoOutput` structure to the encoded bitstream structure before calling :cpp:func:`MFXVideoENCODE_EncodeFrameAsync` function.
+- The application must use the :cpp:func:`MFXVideoCORE_SyncOperation` function to synchronize the encoding operation before retrieving the encoded bitstream and MSE result.

 ------------------------
 AV1 Screen Content Tools
 ------------------------

+AV1 video encoder supports Palette Prediction and Intra Block Copy mode.
 The following pseudo code shows an example of encoding with AV1 Screen Content tools:

 .. literalinclude:: ../snippets/prg_encoding.c